-Local police and prosecutors have authority to take cash, cars, homes, and from private citizens without a court convicting those citizens of any crime.
-In some cases they take these things without even charging those citizens with a crime.
+Local police and prosecutors have the authority to take cash, cars, homes, and private citizens without a court convicting those citizens of any crime.
+In some cases, they take these things without even charging those citizens with a crime.
 After seizing property authorities sell the goods and keep the proceeds for themselves.

 Next, Virginia is worse than most states.
 In 2010, the Libertarian Institute for Justice produced a report that investigated property seizure abuse by law enforcement agencies.
 The report gave Virginia a D-minus.
 It concluded that “Virginia’s civil forfeiture laws utterly fail to protect property owners,”